How to Write About Your Competitors on Your Business Blog or Website

 "Why on earth would we want to draw attention to our competitors in our content on our website?
 That doesn't make any sense!"

 Well, we have some excellent reasons.
-And we’re going to not only tell you those reasons, but we’re also going to tell you exactly how to write about your competitors on your business’s blog in a way that will increase your visits, leads, and sales.
+And we’re going to not only explain those reasons, but we’re also going to tell you exactly how to write about your competitors on your business’s blog in a way that will increase your visits, leads, and sales.

 Why you should write about your competitors